top of page

 IN CONVERSATION WITH ASHISH PATEL

-TPL: Ashish please tell us about yourself.
-When did you become interested in photography?
+THE PICTORIAL LIST: Ashish please tell us, when did you become interested in photography?

 TPL: Where do you find your inspiration?
 What do you want to express through your photography?
 And what are some of the elements you always try to include in your photography?